As a federal employee, you may be eligible for disability benefits if a medical condition prevents you from performing your job.

 Pursuing federal disability benefits can sound daunting, but it doesn’t have to be.
 When you retain our federal disability lawyers, we will be there every step of the way.

 We will help file your application, gather the necessary medical evidence, draft documents, strategize ways to improve your chances of quick approval, and more.

 If the OPM denies your application, we will pursue an appeal on your behalf.
 Let us do the work so that you can concentrate on your health and work toward recovery.

-To learn more about how we can help with your FERS disability, contact the Federal Employment Law Firm of Aaron D. Wersing, PLLC or give us a call at (833) 833-3529 to schedule an initial consultation.
+To learn more about how we can help with your FERS disability, contact the federal disability lawyers at the Federal Employment Law Firm of Aaron D. Wersing, PLLC or give us a call at (833) 833-3529 to schedule an initial consultation.